emqx/eip/active/0033-agent-registry.md

 Where `{method}` is typically one of `request`, `reply`, or `event`.
 For flexibility, EMQX allows configurable prefixes, but the default profile is the standardized A2A topic model above.

+Agents MAY also be discovered via HTTP well-known endpoints defined by core A2A conventions.
+MQTT-discovered cards remain authoritative for MQTT routing.

 ### Agent Card Schema